methmal66/rhcsa-obsidian-vault/Notes/Network File Sharing.md

 ?
 ![](https://i.imgur.com/beLwGKh.png)
 ro - Read only
+rw - Read and write (full permission)

 How to allow nfs from the firewall?
 ?
 `firewall-cmd --add-service=nfs --permanent`
 `firewall-cmd --add-service=rpc-bind --permanent`

+What is the extra step needed to give write access to the shared folder?
+?
+Grand write access to user "nobody" in nfs server to the selected files `setfacl -m u:nobody:rwx /sharenfs`

 How to list all the directories shared by a particular server?
 ?